 MAPseq (Multiplexed Analysis of Projections by Sequencing) is a novel high-throughput method for brain mapping.
 It leverages next-generation sequencing to allow massive multiplexing of long-range projections, from thousands of cells, at single neuron resolution, from a single brain.
-This method was first described by Anthony Zador’s team (Kebschull et al, 2016 “High-throughput mapping of single neuron projections by sequencing of barcoded RNA”).
+(Kebschull et al, 2016 “High-throughput mapping of single neuron projections by sequencing of barcoded RNA”).

 MAPseq can be used to: